Global controllability of Boussinesq flows by using only a temperature control: Introduction

 This article contributes a first global (large data) controllability result for the Boussinesq system via physically localized controls acting only in the temperature.
 Even more, the controls can be chosen finitely decomposable (of the type \eqref{equation:degeneratecontrol}) if one admits a one-dimensional control in the second component of the velocity problem.
 But, up to an explicit feedback supported in $\omegaup$, we can also steer the system merely with a physically localized and finitely decomposable temperature control (\cf~\eqref{equation:degeneratecontrol2}).
 Moreover, we allow prescribed external forces in the right-hand sides of the Boussinesq problem.
 The main ingredients of our approach are as follows.

 a) A multi-stage scaling procedure that combines two mechanisms: i) controlling the fluid's vorticity, but ignoring the temperature;~ii) steering the temperature without influencing the vorticity much.
-To this end, we use explicit constructions, ideas from \cite{NersesyanRissel2022,BoulvardGaoNersesyan2023}, and also a version of Coron's return method from \cite{Coron96}.
+To this end, we develop ideas from \cite{NersesyanRissel2024,BoulvardGaoNersesyan2023}, and also involve a version of Coron's return method and hydrodynamic scaling from \cite{Coron96}.

-b) The physical localization of $\zeta_1, \dots, \zeta_{14}$ is achieved via careful rearrangements of integrals that represent solutions to transport equations; in that way, we further develop several of our ideas from \cite{NersesyanRissel2022}.
+b) The physical localization of $\zeta_1, \dots, \zeta_{6}$ is achieved via careful rearrangements of integrals that represent solutions to transport equations; in that way, we further develop several of our ideas from \cite{NersesyanRissel2024}.